tngo0508/CPSC473-project-1/README.md

 ## Built-With
 - [jQuery API](https://api.jquery.com/) - a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
-- [Deployd](http://docs.deployd.com/docs/getting-started/what-is-deployd.html) - a tool that makes building APIs simple by providing important ready-made functionality out of the box that meet the demands of complex applications.
-- [Bootstrap 4.0](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - an open source toolkit for developing with HTML, CSS, and JS.
-Quickly prototype your ideas or build your entire app with our Sass variables and mixins, responsive grid system, extensive prebuilt components, and powerful plugins built on jQuery.

 ## TODO